swxben/danny-boy/README.md

 ## Contribute

-If you want to contribute to this project, start by forking the repo: <https://github.com/swxben/swxben.dataaccess>.
+If you want to contribute to this project, start by forking the repo: <https://github.com/swxben/danny-boy>.
 Create an issue if applicable, create a branch in your fork, and create a pull request when it's ready.
 Thanks!

 ### Contributors

 ## Building, running tests and the NuGet package

 THe VS2010 solution is in the root folder.
-Unit tests (src\Swxben.DataAccess.Tests\bin\Debug\Swxben.DataAccess.Tests.dll) can be run in a console using `tests.bat`.
+Unit tests (src\swxben.dannyboy.Tests\bin\Debug\swxben.dannyboy.Tests.dll) can be run in a console using `tests.bat`.
 The NuGet package can be built by running `build-nuget-package.cmd`.
 A database named `swxben_dataaccess` running on `.\sqlexpress` is needed.

 ## Licenses